-When visiting Rio de Janeiro there are a few things that are on everyone’s to-do list.
+As a first time visitor in Rio de Janeiro – read our guide! – there are a few things that need to be on your to-do list.
 You have the Sugarloaf Mountain, you have Copacabana beach, maybe the colored Stairs of Selarón.
-But without a doubt, a visit to Christ the Redeemer is number one on most lists.
+But without a doubt, a visit to Christ the Redeemer, the famous Rio de Janeiro statue, is number one on most lists.

 Since the world famous statue was chosen as one of the seven new wonders of the world, the popularity of the monument — 2 million visitors per year — seems more than fair.
 But a visit to the statue is not complete without knowing at least a little bit of the history.
 So here we are, some pretty unknown facts about the Christ the Redeemer in Rio de Janeiro.

-Initially, it was planned for the statue to have a cross in his left hand and a globe of the world in his right hand.
-But after fierce criticism in the media, the statue was redesigned to the current famous version the world has come to love.
-The body of the monument was constructed in Brazil, almost like a building.
+Initially, it was planned for the statue to have a cross in his left hand and a globe of the world in his right.
+But after fierce criticism, the statue was redesigned to the current famous version the world has come to love.
+The body of the monument was constructed in Brazil.
 But the head and the arms were made of reinforced concrete in France, by sculptor Paul Landowski with some help of a Romanian artist.
 They were shipped to Brazil in 58 separate parts, 50 for the head and 8 for the arms.
-Once in Brazil they were put together and applied to the statue.
-Because of the altitude where the monument was built, it was projected to resist wind speed up to 250 kilometers an hour.
-This means Christ the Redeemer in Rio de Janeiro would be able to weather even strong hurricane winds.
+Because of the altitude the statue was projected to resist wind speed up to 250 kilometers an hour.
+This means the statue in Rio de Janeiro is able to weather even strong hurricane winds.
 The laying of the first stone was on April 4 in 1922 and it would take 9,5 years to finish the construction.

 In the middle of the chest of the monument, there is a little heart.
 It measures 1.3 meters and is the only part of the Christ the Redeemer that was projected towards the inside of the statue.
 Two of the most important engineers of the project, Heitor Levy and Pedro Fernandes Viana, placed a parchment inside a little box of glass with the family tree of both families as a demonstration of faith and gratitude.